Related: Get a Connecticut Registered Agent

 If your company was not incorporated in Connecticut, but you wish to do business there, you need to register as a foreign entity with the state by applying for a Connecticut Certificate of Authority.

 Acquiring Foreign Qualification in Connecticut, allows a company formed in Delaware or any other state to legally transact business in Connecticut.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-The Connecticut Secretary of State, Commercial Recording Division requires different forms and fees depending on what type of entity you are operating.
+To obtain Connecticut Foreign Qualification, the Connecticut Secretary of State, Commercial Recording Division requires different forms and fees depending on what type of entity you are operating.

 Requirements for LLCs:

 Requirements for Corporations:

 You must also appoint and list a Connecticut Registered Agent.
 The Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.

 Harvard Business Services can assist with your application so you don’t have to deal with the Connecticut Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

 On the Connecticut General Assembly website (https://www.cga.ct.gov/) you can view the state’s business regulations, which state the following do not constitute transacting business within Connecticut: